Service

 What point cloud formats do you work with?

-We read and write all major formats: E57 (open standard, stores intensity and colour), LAS/LAZ (geospatial standard, supports classification), RCP/RCS (Autodesk ecosystem), PTX/PTS (ASCII legacy formats), PLY (mesh and point cloud), FLS (FARO proprietary), and ZFS/ZFPRJ (Z+F proprietary).
+We read and write all major formats: E57 (open standard, stores intensity and colour), LAS/LAZ (geospatial standard, supports classification), RCP/RCS (Autodesk software), PTX/PTS (ASCII legacy formats), PLY (mesh and point cloud), FLS (FARO proprietary), and ZFS/ZFPRJ (Z+F proprietary).
 For web-based delivery, we produce 3D Tiles (Cesium), Potree format, and Entwine Point Tiles (EPT).
 We can convert between any of these formats and handle coordinate system transformations during conversion.

 How do you handle very large point cloud datasets?